Apple Cider Vinegar Rinse Concentrate: Summer Rain

 ACV is a good clarifying hair rinse since it helps to remove product buildup on the hair and scalp.
 Buildup can clog the follicles, leading to scalp conditions such as dandruff, and possibly hair loss.

-Lightweight apple cider vinegar does not weigh hair down like other conditioners which can help with volume and curl definition.
+Since a lightweight apple cider vinegar rinse does not weigh hair down like other conditioners, it can help with volume and curl definition.

-The natural acidity of ACV can help smooth down the hair cuticle which helps decrease knots and tangles and reduces frizz.
+ACV has antimicrobial properties that can help with an itchy or irritated scalp and the natural acidity of ACV helps smooth down the hair cuticles which helps decrease knots and tangles and reduces frizz.
 A smooth cuticle is better able to reflect light, giving hair a more healthy glow.

 - clarifies as it conditions the hair and scalp